MaikMichel/dbFlux/README.md

 - Minify and upload your Cascading Stylesheets to your APEX Application
 - Upload any file to your APEX Application
 - Run utPLSQL Test
-- Runs additionaly with dbFlow and XCL
+- Runs additionaly with dbFlow and XCL configurations
+- Create a project specific folder structure
+- Automatic call snippet on new files

 #### Demo - Compiling PL/SQL Package